Yalan-Song/Yalan-Song.github.io/_pages/awards.md

 ### Penn State News

-My research on **physics-informed AI for flood prediction** was featured by **Penn State News**, highlighting how differentiable machine learning can improve the accuracy and efficiency of flood forecasting.
+My research on **physics-informed AI for flood prediction** was featured by **Penn State News**, highlighting how AI-powered differentiable modeling can improve the accuracy and efficiency of flood forecasting.
 ![Penn State News](/images/PSUnew.jpg)

 **Read the story:**